UniversalDependencies/docs/_ga/dep/det.md

 det(tsamhraidh, an)
 ~~~

-It must agree with the gender of the noun which follows it also, as shown below in the case of a masculine and feminine noun, respectively:
+It must agree with the gender of the noun which follows it also, as shown below in the case of masculine and feminine nouns, respectively:

 _ar cheann <b>an</b> chalaidh_ 'at the head <b>of the</b> port'